Bank Runs With and Without Bank Failure: Introduction

 \textit{First, what are the determinants of runs?} We empirically examine the role of bank fundamentals and negative news about the economy in triggering bank runs.
 We establish that runs are substantially more likely in banks with weak observable fundamentals.
 We measure fundamentals using balance sheet measures capturing bank capitalization and the ability of a bank to finance itself with cheap deposits relative to expensive noncore funding.
 Existing research shows that these metrics capture bank health and failure risk \citep{White1984,Calomiris2003a,CLV2026}.
-We document that runs are considerably more likely in less well-capitalized banks, banks with less liquid assets, and banks that rely relatively more on noncore funding.
+We document that runs are considerably more likely in poorly-capitalized banks, banks with higher leverage and less liquid assets, and banks that rely more on noncore funding.

 While runs are more likely in banks with weak fundamentals, the ability to predict runs with fundamentals alone is somewhat low---especially compared to the predictability of bank failures.
 However, the incidence of runs is well explained when combining information on bank fundamentals with information on the local and national economic and banking conditions.
 For instance, we find that runs are more likely after a downturn in the stock market, a rise in local non-financial business failures, or runs on other banks in the same city.
-News shocks that are not bank-specific especially help explain runs that do not result in failure.
+News shocks that are not bank-specific help explain runs on healthier banks.

 \textit{Second, when do bank runs result in bank failure?} We find that a bank's annual probability of failure increases by 38 percentage points when subject to a run.
-This is a large effect, given the annual unconditional probability of bank failure is around 0.85\%.
+This is a large effect, given that the annual unconditional probability of bank failure is 0.89\%.
 However, it also implies that a run is not a death sentence.
-There are many more runs without bank failure than runs with failure, highlighting a key novel insight from our approach.
+There are more runs without bank failure than runs with failure, highlighting a key novel insight from our approach.